jbshep/conversational-python-legacy/chapters/ch5_lists.md

 the list is the smallest, `small` will stay set to that number.
 If there is a smaller number down the line in the list, eventually it will get changed.
 This should work, and our final function definition for `smallest` is shown in Listing~\ref{code:smallest}.
 Naturally, we'll want to test it, however.
-This final code works... as long as there is at least one item in the list.
-If it's an empty list, then we have problems again!

 \begin{codelisting}
 \label{code:smallest}